 What is the role of Nbs1 in these processes?
-Repair of radiation-induced damage is provided mainly two distinct and complementary by pathways: homologous recombination (HR) and non-homologous end-joining (NHEJ).
-HR is important for DSB repair during late S and G2 phase of the cell cycle, while NHEJ is a more common DSB repair pathway in mammals and predominates in most stages of the cell cycle, mainly in G_0 and G_1 phases (Karagiannis and El-Osta 2004).
+Repair of radiation-induced damage is provided mainly by two distinct and complementary pathways: homologous recombination (HR) and non-homologous end joining (NHEJ).
+HR is important for DSB repair during late S and G2 phase of the cell cycle, while NHEJ is more common DSB repair pathway in mammals and predominates in most stages of the cell cycle, mainly in G0 and G1 phases (Karagiannis & El-Osta 2004).
 Complex Rad50/Mre11/Nbs1 is involved in processing the broken DNA ends, both in HR and NHEJ.
-After irradiation, Nbs1 relocalizes to the sites of DNA damage and promotes relocalization and binding of ATM and other repair proteins to these sites.
+After irradiation, Nbs1 relocalizes to the sites of

+DNA damage and promotes relocalization and binding of ATM and other repair proteins to these sites.
 ATM is then activated and triggers cell cycle arrest, repair and apoptosis as mentioned above.
 One of ATM targets is nibrin itself, ATM catalyses phosphorylation of Nbs1 on serine 343 (Kang et al. 2005).
 Nibrin also stimulates the enzymatic activities of the Mre11/Rad50 complex required for DNA repair processes and DSB processing (Cerosaletti et al. 2006).
-The precise role of p-Nbs1 is not yet fully understood, however, it is required for proper control of S phase cell-cycle checkpoint and it forms the complex with Mre11/Rad50 that binds very soon to DSB after their induction.
-We found that SS14 alone triggers significant phosphorylation of Nbs1 even if the phosphorylated H2AX indicating the presence of DSB was not detected, which correlates with its antiproliferative effect.
-Irradiation of GH3 cells by the dose of 20 Gy also caused an increase in p-Nbs1.
-This effect of ionizing radiation was also reported on other cell types (Gatei et al. 2000, Kang et al. 2005).
-In our work, increased phosphorylation of Nbs1 in GH3 cells was detected 2 h after the beginning of incubation with SS14 or 1 h after irradiation.
-The increased level of p-Nbs1 persisted for 24 h, but after this period it was approximately 2.7 fold lower than 2 h after the beginning of incubation with SS14 or 1 h after the irradiation, respectively.
+Precise role of p-Nbs1 is not yet fully understood, however, it is required for proper control of S phase cell-cycle checkpoint and it forms the complex with Mre11/Rad50 that binds very soon to DSB after their induction.
+We detected that SS14 alone triggers significant phosphorylation of Nbs1 even if the phosphorylated H2AX indicating the presence of DSB was not detected, which correlates with its antiproliferative effect.
+Irradiation of GH3 cells by the dose of 20 Gy also caused increase in p-Nbs1.
+This effect of ionizing radiation was reported also on other cell types (Kang et al. 2005, Gatei et al. 2000).
+In our work increased phosphorylation of Nbs1 in GH3 cells was detected 2h after the beginning of incubation with SS14 or 1h after the irradiation.
+Increased level of p-Nbs1 persisted 24 h, but after this period it was approximately 2.7 fold lower than 2h after the beginning of incubation with SS14 or 1h after the irradiation, respectively.
 Lasting phosphorylation of Nbs1 might indicate unrepaired DNA damage and activation of apoptotic pathways through ATM kinase.
 However, DNA repair and death mechanisms in higher organisms are very complex and involve many proteins, which function is not yet clearly understood.

-Our results demonstrate that even after the high dose of ionizing radiation (20 Gy) the majority of radiation-induced DSB is repaired during 24 h (as demonstrated by γ H2A.X decrease).
+Our results demonstrate that even after the high dose of ionizing radiation (20 Gy) majority of radiation-induced DSB is repaired during 24 h (as demonstrated by γ H2A.X decrease).
 However, this repair is not complete; rather high number of DSB per cell persists which prevent the cells to proliferate and keep the cells permanently arrested in G2/M phase of cell cycle.
-During the experiment we did not observe any proliferation and only small fraction of cells entered apoptosis.
-Owing to the long duration of the cell cycle in these cells it is possible that cells with DNA damage are not forced to enter apoptosis and this process would have a longer delay.
+During the experiment we did not observe any proliferation and only small fraction of cells enter the apoptosis.
+Owing to the long duration of the cell cycle in these cells it is possible that cells with DNA damage are not forced to enter the apoptosis and this process would have the longer delay.
 SS14 treatment before irradiation by gamma rays does not influence significantly phosphorylation of histone H2A.X in the sites of DSB induced by γ -irradiation.
 However, it triggers phosphorylation of Nbs1 without induction of DSB.
 SS14 treatment reduces D0 of pituitary cells GH3 from 2.5 Gy to 2.2 Gy.
-We conclude that SS14 does not have a radioprotective effect on somatomammotroph GH3 cells, but that pretreatment with SS14 might be beneficial for radiation-induced cell death.
+We conclude that SS14 does not have radioprotective effect on somatomammotroph GH3 cells, but that pretreatment with SS14 might be beneficial for radiation-induced cell death.